-This is Abertay Association's annual complaints handling report.
-This report provides detailed information regarding complaints recorded through the association's Complaint Handling Procedure (CHP) during 2018/19 (1 April 2018 to 31 March 2019).
-The association's CHP is based on the Scottish Public Services Ombudsman (SPSO) Model Complaints Handling Procedure and was fully implemented by the association on 1 April 2013.
-Since its implementation, the association's CHP has been subject to regular reviews, and where necessary, key processes have been modified to ensure the CHP remains an effective tool for managing complaints.
+This is Abertay Housing Association's annual complaints handling report.
+This report provides detailed information regarding complaints recorded through the Association's Complaint Handling Procedure (CHP) during 2019/20 (1 April 2019 to 31 March 2020).
+The Association's CHP is based on the Scottish Public Services Ombudsman (SPSO) Model Complaints Handling Procedure (MCHP) and was fully implemented by the Association on 1 April 2013.
+Since its implementation, the Association's CHP has been subject to regular reviews, and where necessary, key processes have been modified to ensure the CHP remains an effective tool for managing complaints.
+A revised MCHP was issued by the SPSO in early 2020 and will be implemented during 2020/21.